kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 Eventually the framework is no longer one dependency.
 It is the organizational architecture.
 This can be extremely productive when the organization wants exactly that.
 It also raises migration cost.
 Kora's narrower model intentionally leaves more of the platform outside the framework boundary.

-## Kora Wants to Be Part of the Platform, Not the Whole Platform
+## Kora Wants to Be Part of the Platform, Not the Whole Platform { #part-of-platform }

 A more platform-centric architecture looks like: